 The beautiful mountain village of Deià hidden in the folds of the Serra de Tramuntana mountains a UNESCO world heritage site, offers breathtaking views from its hillside position out to the Mediterranean sea.

 Green-shuttered honey-hued stone houses typical of Mallorca hug the hillside and cobbled narrow streets with bougainvillea in bloom complete the picture.

 Deià with its wild landscape paired with art, culture, eateries and trendy watering holes has become one of the coolest holiday hotspots in Mallorca.

+Have you booked your hotel yet ?
 Then take a look at our Hotel Offers.